 Your doctor will take a detailed medical history when diagnosing hirsutism.
 Discuss your medication use with your doctor to help them determine the cause of your condition.
 Your doctor will likely order blood tests to measure your hormone levels.
 In some cases, your doctor may also order blood work to make sure you don’t have diabetes.

 Ultrasounds or MRI scans of your ovaries and adrenal glands may be necessary to check for the presence of tumors or cysts.

 If you’re overweight, your doctor will probably suggest that you lose weight to reduce your hair growth.
 Obesity can change the way your body produces and processes hormones.
 Maintaining a healthy weight may correct your level of androgens without the use of medication.

 Hair removal techniques are a nonmedical way to manage excessive or unwanted hair.
 These are the same hair removal methods that many women use to keep their legs, bikini line, and underarms free of hair.

 Laser hair removal: Laser hair removal involves using concentrated light rays to damage your hair follicles.
 Damaged follicles can’t produce hair, and the hair that’s present falls out.
-Electrolysis is the removal of hair using an electric current.
-Both of these methods can be expensive and require several sessions to achieve the desired results.
+With sufficient treatments, laser hair removal can provide permanent or near-permanent results.

 Electrolysis: Electrolysis is the removal of hair using an electric current.
 It treats each hair follicle individually, so the sessions can take longer.